 For additional perspective, the Group for the Advancement of Doctoral Education in Social Work (GADE) provides the document, “Why a PhD or DSW?” that can be found HERE» This webpage also links to a list of all GADE-member doctoral programs.

-The St. Kate's - St. Thomas Doctorate in Social Work program has been approved by our regional accrediting organization, the Higher Learning Commission of the North Central Association of Colleges and Schools.
+The St. Thomas Doctorate in Social Work program has been approved by our regional accrediting organization, the Higher Learning Commission of the North Central Association of Colleges and Schools.
 At this time, doctoral programs – both DSW & PhD - are not accredited by the Council on Social Work Education (CSWE).
-However, CSWE has announced its intention to start a DSW accreditation process in the future and we are actively involved in these on-going discussions.
+However, CSWE has announced its intention to start a DSW accreditation process in the future and plans to begin a pilot process in 2019.
+We are actively involved in these on-going discussions and anticipate pursuing CSWE’s practice doctorate accreditation once this accreditation process has been established.